To quote those immortal words from the kid in the ever popular El Paso Taco advertisement, ‘why not both?’

 Fourth Myth – Blackout tattoos may pose a danger to your skin

 This ones partially true.
-It’s claimed that they do more damage to your skin and also make it harder to detect skin abnormalities like cancer.
+It’s claimed that blackout tattoos do more damage to your skin and also make it harder to detect skin abnormalities like cancer.

 Both the colored sleeve and the blackout sleeve made it impossible for him to check me for skin cancer.
 He basically just busied himself with the un-tattooed spots and ignored the rest.